-An elimination diet sounds scary, but it’s just a short-term eating plan to figure out if the foods you’re eating are playing a role in whatever issues you’re experiencing.
-Here’s how it works: for 3–4 weeks, you’ll remove foods that are known allergens, giving any inflammation time to go down and giving you a clean slate.
+Here’s how it works: For three to four weeks, you remove foods that are known allergens, giving any inflammation time to go down and offering you a clean slate.
 Gluten, soy, dairy, peanuts and corn are all foods to cut out during this time.

 2. Kick sugar to the curb

-I never said this would be easy!
 Giving addictive sugar the boot is one of the best things you can do for your overall health.
-It can be a pretty tough biohack, but one of the most rewarding.
+It can be a pretty tough biohack but one of the most rewarding.

-There’s time-restricted eating, where you only eating during a certain window during the day (psst: if you eat dinner early and tend to have a late breakfast, you’re already doing this!) and a more spiritual approach, the Daniel fast.
+There’s also time-restricted eating, where you only eat during a certain window during the day (if you eat dinner early and tend to have a late breakfast, you already do this!) and a more spiritual approach, the Daniel fast.
 Though intermittent fasting can take some time to get used to, depending on your health goals, it may be a good biohacking option.

 4. Sleep more

 Sleep is often missing from conversations about losing weight and improving your health and mood — and that’s a major mistake.
-If you’re not getting enough zzz’s each night (usually between 7–9 hours) and suffering from sleep deprivation, you’re putting yourself at risk for a host of health problems, including a higher risk for chronic disease, a weakened immune system, depression, trouble concentrating, irritability, an increased appetite and out-of-whack hormones.
+If you don’t getting enough sleep each night (usually between seven to nine hours) and suffer from sleep deprivation, you’re putting yourself at risk for a host of health problems, including a higher risk for chronic disease, a weakened immune system, depression, trouble concentrating, irritability, an increased appetite and out-of-whack hormones.

 5. Eat fat — lots of it

-On a keto diet, you’ll seriously restrict carbs and sugar, and instead eat keto-friendly foods like healthy fats (coconut oil, ghee, nuts, etc.), non-starchy veggies (goodbye, potatoes) and foods that are high in protein but have no or low carbs, like grass-fed beef, wild-caught fish and eggs.
+On a keto diet, you seriously restrict carbs and sugar and instead eat keto-friendly foods like healthy fats (coconut oil, ghee, nuts, etc.), non-starchy veggies (goodbye, potatoes) and foods that are high in protein but have no or low carbs, like grass-fed beef, wild-caught fish and eggs.

-The keto diet is very effective at promoting weight loss, especially if you are very overweight.
-It can reduce heart disease markers like high cholesterol and could even fight brain disease — in fact, the keto diet was originally used as a way to manage seizures in people with epilepsy.
-If you’re already eating relatively well but want to challenge yourself even further, biohacking your diet and going keto could be what you need.
+In fact, the keto diet was originally used as a way to manage seizures in people with epilepsy.
+If you already eat relatively well but want to challenge yourself even further, biohacking your diet and going keto could be what you need.